-This includes a NQAIS-compliant endoscopy reporting system and other data capture systems for productivity.
+This includes a National Endoscopy Database (NED)-compliant endoscopy reporting system and other data capture systems for productivity.

-Summary of managerial, administrative and audit support for the service and key functions.
+Summary of managerial, administrative and technical support for the service and key functions.

 1.7: The leadership team review and plan how to meet the service's strategic objectives annually, including for any service developments.